UniversityOfSaintThomas/Cascade_documentation/capricorn/01_site_setup.md

 New Instance: /_shared-capricorn/base-assets/interior
 ```

-## Base Assets (EDITING IN PROGRESS)
+## Base Assets

+Base Assets are configured similarly to Configurations.
+A base asset contains the starting content and images for each new page that's created.

 ### Go to Site Content > `New Instance: /_shared-capricorn/base-assets`

--   Click `_shared-capricorn/base-assets` to enter the directory
--   Next click More in the upper right-hand corner and choose Bulk Change from the drop down
--   Property to Change > Content Type
+-   Click on `base-asset/sub-landing` > Configure
--   Check the box for `STTHOMAS DEV: _shared-capricorn/base-assets/interior`
--   New Content Type > Content Types > Interior
+-   Make sure the Content Type is `New Instance: Content Types/Sub-Landing`
+-   The **Region Paths** should match the paths their respective Configurations
+-   Repeat this step for **all base assets**

 ## Continue with Formats and Blocks